-- If you are indoors and can smell gas:
+If you are indoors and can smell gas:

-- stay indoors - the top floors make the best shelter - place a wet cloth over your mouth and breathe through it - stay on the upper floors until the danger is over - do not go into the basement. - If you are outside when you smell gas but are not able to get indoors: - hurry into side wind from underneath the gas cloud - try to get as high as possible, for example to the top of a hill - press a wet cloth, tuft of grass, turf, or moss in front of your mouth and breathe through it.
+- stay indoors - the top floors make the best shelter - place a wet cloth over your mouth and breathe through it - stay on the upper floors until the danger is over. - If you are outside when you smell gas but are not able to get indoors: - hurry into side wind from underneath the gas cloud - try to get as high as possible, for example to the top of a hill - press a wet cloth, tuft of grass, turf, or moss in front of your mouth and breathe through it.